Tiffilore/Monkey_Business/doc/closures.md

 ## Definition

 A closure is a function value that references variables from outside its body.
-The function may access and assign to the referenced variables; in this sense the function is "bound" to the variables.
+The function may **access** and **assign** to the referenced variables; in this sense the function is "bound" to the variables.

 ## Implementation in Monkey

 ### Implementation of functions in Monkey

+#### Environments

 - every node of an ast is evaluated in an environment, which maps identifiers to objects